travelist/chrome-leetcode-submit-extension/README.md

 | `Ctrl + Shift + Return` | Submit |
 | `Ctrl + Shift + '` | Run Code with Example Cases |

-Pleaes open a Github issue when some of the avobe feature does not work for you.
+Pleaes open a Github issue when some of the avobe features do not work for you.

-This plugin deeply relies on the HTML structure of the leetcode website, therefore, the above commands can be broken if the website is updated.
+_This plugin deeply relies on the HTML structure of the leetcode website, therefore, the updates of the website can break the above features._

 # License